mauricelam/pdl-dissector/README.md

 ## TODO
 - [ ] Set up integration test with tshark
 - [ ] A way to specify how to add to DissectorTable
+- [ ] Extract comments from the PDL file and put them in the ProtoField.descr field.